-- working with her to help her decide what content is appropriate, giving her ways of making sense of and dealing with violent or sexually explicit content.
+- giving him ways to make sense of and deal with upsetting, violent or sexually explicit content.

-You can also help by observing classification guidelines, and talking with older siblings about what’s appropriate to share with younger siblings.
+You can also help by observing classification guidelines, and talking with older siblings (and their friends) about what’s appropriate to share with younger siblings.